 - 1. In the Layers panel, click on the protected_areas layer to select it. - 2.
-In the Attributes Toolbar click the Open Attribute Table button.
+In the Layer menu, click the Open Attribute Table button (also accessible from top toolbars buttons).
 This will open a new window showing the attribute table of the protected_areas layer.